ssrimant1327/Content_Summarization/README.md

 Web Interface
 Navigate to http://127.0.0.1:8000/ in your web browser.
-Use the provided form to upload a medical report in .txt, .pdf, or .docx format.
+Upload a medical report in .txt, .pdf, or .docx format.
 Click "Upload and Summarize" to receive a summarized version of the report.
 API Endpoint
-You can also interact with the API programmatically:

-Endpoint: /uploadfile/
-Method: POST
-Form Data:
-file: The medical report file to be uploaded.

 Technical Details